Matthew Boldy Game Preview: Wild vs. Jets

 Boldy Stats vs. the Jets

-- The Jets have given up 83 goals in total (2.5 per game), the second-fewest allowed in the NHL.
+- The Jets have conceded 85 goals in total (2.5 per game), the second-fewest allowed in the NHL.

 |2023-2024 Season